First Listen: Charles Bradley, 'Black Velvet'

 Listen To Full Album

 If Charles Bradley – the Screaming Eagle of Soul – were still alive, he would have turned 70 years old on Nov.
 5. Sadly, the raspily voiced soul singer — born Charles Edward Bradley in Gainesville, Fla. — died from cancer last year.
-In celebration of his amazing life, Black Velvet collects ten songs recorded during the sessions from each of his previous three albums, heard here for the very first time.
+In celebration of his amazing life, Black Velvet collects ten songs recorded during the sessions from each of his previous three albums, heard here together for the very first time.

 Bradley was a transcendent singer who overcame adversity to achieve international success and acclaim very late in his life.
 The story of Bradley's rise from the depths of poverty and violence surfaced in Bradley's autobiographical songs throughout the years ("Why Is It So Hard," and "Heartaches & Pain").
 In Poull Brien's 2012 documentary Charles Bradley: Soul of America, we got a glimpse into how Bradley turned pain and sadness into joy and love, and music that always touched his fans hearts and souls.